 Things he loves: Cannon LOVES to play fetch.
 We’ll say “Where’s your ball?” and he’ll get so excited and run around the house looking for it.
 And when you throw his ball he will bring it back and bark until you throw it for him again.
 He also loves to explore the yard.
-He does his daily “patrol” 2x a day by walking around the fence.
+He does his “patrol” by walking around the fence.
 He takes his job as a dog very seriously – he’s obviously there to protect his humans and his neighborhood.
 BUT – he does not have an aggressive bone in his body.
 He just alerts us by barking about any changes we need to be aware of (ie. squirrels) He also love to play with & tear apart soft squeaky toys.

-Things he does not like: He hates it when one of his humans leaves and will whine and pace.
-He also does not like to take medicine (but what dog does, really?).
+Things he does not like: He does not like to take medicine (but what dog does, really?).
 He’s not a fan of storms so he will need a lap to snuggle on when there is thunder.
-The few times he's had a potty accident in the house it was during a thunder storm.
+The only time he has had a potty accident was when there was thunder.

 Things I love about him: I love so much about Cannon!
 He gives the sweetest kisses and will happily lay next to you all day.
 He tolerates our grumpy bulldog barking orders, he still loves us even if we give him icky medicine, and he actually listens! (most of the time) Not to mention he’s so smart and he gives the best snuggles.
 Oh – and he already knows “sit”, “shake”, and “come”.
-Plus, he’s potty trained! (beside the accidents mentioned above due to scary thunder)
+Plus, he’s potty trained – yay!

-Things we are working on: In typical GSD fashion he does like to bark when he sees people/dogs/critters on walks or out our window.
+Things we are working on: In typical GSD fashion he does like to bark when he sees people/dogs/critters walk by out our window.
 It’s not aggressive but it can be alarming due to his size, so we’re working on redirecting.
 Other than that he’s a gem!
 He’s doing great in his training classes!

-Cannon really is perfect… but he does come with a few caveats.
-He does have some arthritis in his back.
+Cannon really is near perfect… but he does come with a few caveats.
+First, he does have some arthritis in his back.
 He gets shaky on his feet and has issues jumping every now and then.
 He’s pretty good about taking it easy when his back bothers him, but he’ll happily run and chase a ball when he’s feeling good.
-It’s not severe enough for medical intervention but could possibly in the future if it gets worse.
+It’s not severe enough for medical intervention.